Giancarlo Stanton Preview, Player Props: Yankees vs. Rays

-The New York Yankees and Giancarlo Stanton (.355 slugging percentage over his past 10 games, including one homer), take on starter Zach Eflin and the Tampa Bay Rays at Tropicana Field, Friday at 6:40 PM ET.
+Giancarlo Stanton, with a slugging percentage of .355 in his past 10 games -- including one home run -- will be in action for the New York Yankees versus the Tampa Bay Rays, with Tyler Glasnow on the mound, August 26 at 4:10 PM ET.

-He collected two extra-base hits in his most recent appearance (4-for-5 with a double, a home run and two RBI) against the Nationals.
+In his most recent game, he went 1-for-4 with a double and two RBI against the Rays.

 Giancarlo Stanton Game Info & Props vs. the Rays